SCP-079-devolved/SCP-079-how-to-become-a-translator/rules.md

         },
         {
           "name": "Do not post NSFW imagery.",
-          "value": "We do not have an NSFW channel within this server, therefor NSFW breaks Discord ToS.\n\nPunishment: Perm Ban", "inline": true
+          "value": "We do not have an NSFW channel within this server, therefor NSFW breaks Discord TOS.\n\nPunishment: Perm Ban", "inline": true
         },
         {